rhinofi/contracts_public/README.md

-# Deversifi's Public contracts
+# rhino.fi's Public contracts

-Pure solidity repository of Deversifi's contracts.
+Pure solidity repository of rhino.fi's contracts.
 No dependencies are included and may be required for compilation of the contracts (openzepplin's contracts)

 ## Bridge